AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/commerce-version.md

 1. Add, commit, and push the code changes to the remote.

-1. Push to and test in your Integration environment.
+1. Push to and test in your integration environment.

 1. Push to the Staging environment to test in a pre-production environment.